platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 When trying to upload a large JSON file to your API you might see a 400 response code (`Malformed request`).

 Platform.sh enforces a 10MB limit on sending files with the `application/json` Content-Type header.
-If you want to send large files through, you will have to send them instead with `multipart/form-data`
+If you want to send large files through, you will have to send them with `multipart/form-data` instead:

 ```bash
 $ curl -XPOST 'https://example.com/graphql' --header 'Content-Type: multipart/form-data' -F file=large_file.json